bookthat-group/strapi-plugin-view-config/README.md

 ## Overview

+**Note:** This plugin overwrites user settings on each build.
+Any manual modifications in the Strapi admin panel will be reset when the application is restarted.

 `strapi-plugin-view-config` is a Strapi plugin designed to manage and extend content manager view configurations through a configuration file.
 This plugin allows developers to customize the view settings of their content types and components, enhancing the user experience in the Strapi admin panel.

 ## Features

 - **Dynamic Configuration**: Easily manage view settings for content types and components using a configuration file.
 - **Skip Invalid Fields**: Option to skip non-existing fields during configuration setup.
-- **Customizable Descriptions**: Add descriptions and other metadata to fields for better clarity in the admin interface.
+- **Customizable Descriptions**: Add descriptions and other metadata to views for better clarity in the admin interface.

 ## Installation